 Do you have to adjust the wheel alignment/tracking after every tyre change?

 As a rule, the track setting is not mandatory if you keep the same tyre dimensions or change only one tyre.
 If you had four new tyres fitted, you should get your vehicle's alignment checked.
 If you have changed the tyre size on your vehicle, the track setting must be checked properly and adjusted accordingly.
 At our Forza Tyres workshop, we will always inform and advise you if we think a wheel alignment check is necessary.
 We only use the latest 3D technology which enables us to show you directly on the computer screen if/what needs to be done.
-We will only charge you for what really needs doing.
+We will only charge you for what needs doing.
 Why not stay and watch us during the alignment process?
 We will be happy to show you exactly what we are doing.

 What exactly is tracking/wheel alignment?